How to Have a Sober Cinco de Mayo

 But let’s be honest.
 Do half the people who celebrate really know what it is or why Cinco de Mayo exists?
 Anyone who is used to American holidays is aware that more commonly this day is referred to as “Cinco de Drinko”.
 People celebrate a little too much with great food, lots of booze, and (obviously) shameless tequila shots.

 Of course, there’s the joy of coming together for this celebration and it’s appropriate to celebrate whichever way this date brings importance to you.
 But if you’re newly sober or trying to stay sober long-term, this holiday can bring some real annoyance, temptation, and even FOMO (Fear of Missing Out).
-Is it possible to still celebrate Cinco de Mayo and still stay sober?
+Is it possible to still celebrate Cinco de Mayo and get sober?

 Here are some ideas when it comes to celebrating a sober– but still fun!– Cinco de Mayo: